YaoXinZhi/BLAH8-LLM-for-Rice-GARE/README.md

 ## Directories
 - ```blah_expr_dir```: Contains the original text files.

-- real-data: Contains the manually annotated gold dataset.
+- ```real-data```: Contains the manually annotated gold dataset.

-- prompt_design: Contains different versions of prompts tested during BLAH8, with base-prompt.v4.2.template.txt being the final version of prompt reported in the paper.
+- ```prompt_design```: Contains different versions of prompts tested during BLAH8, with base-prompt.v4.2.template.txt being the final version of prompt reported in the paper.

-- ChatGPT_result: Contains the generated results of GPT-3.5-turbo and GPT-4.0.
+- ```ChatGPT_result```: Contains the generated results of GPT-3.5-turbo and GPT-4.0.

-- rice-GARE-gpt-extraction_query_xzyao.py: Used to request OpenAI API and generate results using ChatGPT.
+- ```rice-GARE-gpt-extraction_query_xzyao.py```: Used to request OpenAI API and generate results using ChatGPT.
 The prompt version and ChatGPT version can be selected in the code.

-- event-generation-evaluation.py: Used to evaluate the generated results.
+- ```event-generation-evaluation.py```: Used to evaluate the generated results.

 ## Dependencies
 - Python 3.7+